 The Pharmaceutical industry's long successful strategy of placing big bets on a few molecules, promoting them heavily and turning them into blockbusters worked well for many years, but its R&D productivity has now plummeted and the environment’s changing.
 PwC believes that seven major trends are reshaping the marketplace:

 - Instances of chronic disease are increasing, placing even greater pressure on already stretched healthcare budgets

 - Healthcare policy-makers and payers are increasingly mandating what doctors can prescribe

 - A growing number of healthcare payers are measuring the pharmacoeconomic performance of different medicines.
 A widespread use of electronic medical records will give them the data they need to insist on outcomes-based pricing

 - Boundaries between different forms of healthcare are blurring, as clinical advances render previously fatal diseases chronic and the self-medication sector expands

-- Demand for medicines is rising rapidly in the growth markets
+- Demand for medicines is growing more rapidly in the emerging economies than the industrialized economies

 - Governments are beginning to focus on prevention rather than treatment, although they have not yet invested very much in pre-emptive measures; and